Building loyalty as a business means meeting your customers where they are, especially where payment options are concerned.

 - To choose the right mobile service provider, merchants should consider fees, integrations, security, and customer support.

-What is a Mobile Payment Service?
+What are Mobile Payment Services?

 A mobile payment service is a payment solution that allows payments to be made or accepted using a mobile device.
 Mobile payments can occur within physical storefronts, via eCommerce websites, or in-app.